mattneary/Tarpits-Abstraction/chapters/SExprs.md

 The key to our booleans is that they accept two functions as parameters, functions that serve to encapsulate values, of which one will be chosen.
 Once chosen, that function is executed with the arbitrarily-chosen identity as an argument.
 This method of wrapping the decision serves as a means of lazy evaluation, and is fully realized in the lambda-underscores wrapping the branches of an `if` statement.

 Now, since of course no boolean system is complete without some boolean algebra, we define `and` and `or`.
-These functions perform the operations you would expect; `(and a b)` is true only when both `a` and `b` is true, but `(or a b)` is true if either argument is true.
+These functions perform the operations you would expect; `(and a b)` is true only when both `a` and `b` are true, but `(or a b)` is true if either argument is true.
 Their definitions follow easily from our `if` function.
 Keep in mind that both of these functions operate only on booleans.

 <div>
 $$\text{Boolean Algebra}$$